Major map:

 Explore your major

 Learn more about some of the required major-specific courses for this degree.
-View the course and program catalogue and meet with an academic advisor to understand all major requirements.
+View the course and program catalogue and meet with an academic advisor to understand all program requirements.

 The courses listed here and in the Course and Program Catalogue are not necessarily offered each year and do not represent the totality of your requirements.